Catch Up, Get Ahead, Graduate on Time!

 BUS360 Electronic Commerce (prerequisite: BUS215 and BUS325)

 Math Placement Level (MPL).
 Specific business courses require students to have achieved an MPL of 4 or 5.
 Students with an MPL below 5, are strongly encouraged to take a math course appropriate to their current level in order to work towards completing this requirement.
-The following summer course are available:

 Students who successfully complete BUS309 during Summer 1 will have met the prerequisite to enroll in